open-cogsci/osdoc/content/devices/05-triggers.md

 Windows:

 If you use a 32 bit system (typical for Windows XP), you can download a copy [here][win32-dll].
 The .dll is located in the folder `DriverLINX/drivers` inside the .zip archive.
-If you use a 64 bit system (typical for Windows 7), you can download a copy [here][win64-dll].
+If you use a 64 bit system, you can download a copy [here][win64-dll].

 For Windows XP x86

+In order for dlportio.dll to work, a driver has to be installed on your system.
+An installer (`install.exe`) is included in the .zip archive (see step 1), in the folder `install`.
+For some reason, you need to copy `dlportio.dll` and `dlportio.sys` to the install folder before the running the installer.
+Depending on your version of Windows, you may or may not have to deal with security issues (see troubleshooting below).

+You need to copy `dlportio.dll` to the OpenSesame folder (that is, the same folder that contains `opensesame.exe`).

-For Windows 7 x64:
+For Windows 7 x86 & 64:

 1) Download the DLPortIO x64 driver from http://real.kiev.ua/avreal/download/#DLPORTIO_TABLE and uncompress the zip archive.